-• Private sector funding - consideration was given to private sector funding, but if the northern site is to be developed at pace to take maximum advantage of the benefits on offer and achieve the objectives, it is unlikely the programme of works under private sector investment will be quick enough for the northern site to meet the Enterprise Zone window of opportunity, and the opportunity for jobs, apprenticeships and reinvestment of business rates could be missed
+• Private sector funding - consideration was given to private sector funding, but if the northern site is to be developed at pace to take maximum advantage of the benefits on offer and achieve the objectives, it is unlikely the programme of works under private sector investment will be quick enough for the northern site to maximise the opportunity to deliver the jobs, apprenticeships and reinvestment of business rates.
+Investment will significantly enhance IPM land values and unlock further phases of delivery.

-If this bid is successful, the proposed works are due to start in October 2019 and complete in December 2020, following this private companies will need to carry out their own premises construction, and occupation is not likely to start until 2021; Enterprise Zone status ends in March 2022.
+If this bid is successful, the proposed works are due to start in December 2020 and complete in December 2021, following this private companies will need to carry out their own premises construction, and occupation is not likely to start until 2021/22.
 Should the project be reliant on the private sector, marketing and allocation of plots to private companies will need to take place before the works can commence.